 The agents, strategies, artifacts, and conditions represented by the Product Field’s context determine a product innovation’s capabilities and are thus responsible for its success or failure.
 Hence, evaluation focuses on the context of an innovation to enable improvements in the system’s overall impact.

 Evaluation starts with assigning positive and negative votes to individual facts, expressing judgements about the facts’ contribution to the innovation’s success.
 The sum of these votes can be any positive or negative number, marking either a strength or a weakness.
 When a group votes and thus identifies strengths and weaknesses collaboratively, this sum represents the group’s collective assessment of the fact carrying the votes.

 Identifying the strengths of a product innovation helps focus on available advantages.
 Strengths can be as diverse as clear goals, specific assets to leverage, experience and competence to draw on, or easy access to certain users and market segments.

 Determining the weaknesses of a product innovation helps mitigate risks and avoid pitfalls.
-Weaknesses can be agents, strategies, artifacts and conditions that are missing, deficient or not interacting well with others, as identified by checking the innovation using the formal grammar.
+Weaknesses can be components that are missing, deficient, or not interacting well with others,as identified by checking the innovation using the formal grammar.
 Examples are weak drivers, competing goals, lack of know-how, or blocked distribution channels.

 Once strengths and weaknesses of a product innovation are determined, the Product Field can generate a visualization of the forces exerted by their combination.
 The forces work along the introduction dimension, because this dimension represents actual work on the product, its creation and introduction, while the realization dimension supervenes on it.